Joshhhuaaa/EnhancedSC/PatchNotes.md

 - The selected rate of fire is now saved before entering sniper mode and correctly restored after exiting.
 - Sam now adjusts his stance to match the NPC's during conversations, similar to Pandora Tomorrow.
 - Added the ability to quickly drop a carried body by pressing the Jump key, similar to Chaos Theory.
+- Keyboard variable speeds now affect player movement when using Sniper Mode or the Laser Mic.
+- Added a crouch speed multiplier while sniping, making movement slower when crouched.
 - Increased the lifespan for bullet shell casings from 3 seconds to 30 seconds.
 - Added an option to whistle similar to later Splinter Cell games.
 - Added an option to use zoom levels (2x/4x) for the SC-20K, similar to Pandora Tomorrow.